freddieventura/vim-dan/README.md

 This comes with an increase of complexity in the linking-rules too , as you wont be making your index, but will be relying as well on regularities on the text, yet other regexes which vim has to understand as link_from. `./linking-rules/nodejsdan.vim`

+### Tucked-docus

+These are documents that have been parsed which the author may reserve its rights to be distributed, thus the documents are not been present at the `ready-docus` section, but you can process them localy if you own the original resources

 ## Future additions